-2.1.1.
-Research, non-routine maintenance, other fish related activities, and construction activities will not be conducted within 100' of any fishway entrance or exit, within 50' of any other part of the adult fishway, or directly in, above, or adjacent to any fishway, unless coordinated by the project, Portland District Operations and/or Planning, the Dive operation coordinator, or CENWP Construction office through FPOM or FFDRWG with the Region.
-Currently coordinated special operations related to research are described in Appendix A. Alternate actions will be considered by district and project biologists in conjunction with the Regional fish agencies on a case by case basis.
+Research, non-routine maintenance, other fish related activities, and construction activities will not be conducted within 100' of any fishway entrance or exit, within 50' of any other part of the adult fishway, or directly in, above, or adjacent to any fishway, unless coordinated by the project, Portland District Operations and/or Planning, or CENWP Construction office through FPOM or FFDRWG.
+Currently coordinated special operations related to research are described Alternate actions will be considered by district in Appendix A. and project biologists in conjunction with the Regional fish agencies on a case by case basis.
 Emergency situations should be dealt with immediately by the project in coordination with the project or district biologist.
 If unavailable, the biologists will be informed of steps taken to correct the situation immediately following the incident.
 All activities within boat restricted zone (BRZ) will be coordinated at least two weeks in advance with the project, unless it is deemed an emergency (see also Overview for coordination guidance).

-- 2.2.
-Spill Management.
 Spill patterns formulated with spillway deflectors in place are provided in Table JDA-9.
 These will be used for both adult and juvenile patterns.
 Minimum spill of 30% is to provide adequate tailrace egress for juvenile salmonids.
-Spill from Bay 2 is provided for adult attraction during daylight hours between September 1 and the end of November.
-Provisions are in place for deviations from normal spill patterns for barge traffic entering the navigation lock and have been coordinated with the fish agencies and tribes through the proper fish regulatory forums (TMT, FPOM, FFDRWG, etc.). - 2.3.
-Dissolved Gas Management and Control.
+Spill from Bay 2 (1 stop or 1.6K) is provided for adult attraction during daylight hours between September 1 and the end of November.
+Provisions are in place for deviations from normal spill patterns for barge traffic entering the navigation lock and have been coordinated with the fish agencies and tribes through the proper fish regulatory forums (TMT, FPOM, FFDRWG, etc.).

 Spill management requests will be based upon total dissolved gas (TDG) monitoring data and the observed condition of migrating juveniles and adults, along with juvenile migration monitoring data.
 Total TDG monitoring will be conducted by the Corps at the John Day Dam forebay and tailrace automated stations and reported every four hours from April 1 through September 15.
 Related data reported at the same time, includes volume and total project flow.
 The TDG monitoring system is described in detail in Appendix D. Excessive total TDG levels, which may harm fish, will be controlled to the extent possible, subject to river flow conditions.
 Control measures will include system spill allocations through the spill priority list issued by Reservoir Control Center (RCC), nighttime or daytime spill limits, and shaping of spill discharge.